- Case Study

 The energy savings presented to SAB were based on the pumps running for four hours a day, seven days per week, although this will of course be variable.
 Energy was based on a price per kWh of €0.15.
 The yearly (50 weeks) electricity costs for a Certa 400 pump can therefore be shown as €651, against €1, 260 for a competitor pump, giving an annual saving of €609 per pump.

-Certa pumps are also virtually pulse-free, ensuring no need for ancillary dampeners, while low-shear handling prevents aeration foaming and practically eliminates any waste of raw ingredients.
+- Certa pumps are virtually pulse-free, ensuring no need for ancillary dampeners, while low-shear handling prevents aeration foaming and practically eliminates any waste of raw ingredients.